-Please note that oidentd is required to run as root on a small number of
+Please note that oidentd needs to run as root on a small number of systems.

-systems.
-On these systems, a warning is printed at startup, and privileges are
+On these systems, a warning is printed at startup and privileges are not

-oidentd process in some other way.
-Your system is affected by this limitation
+Your system is affected by this limitation if

 By default, oidentd attempts to run as one of the following users, in order of preference.
 If a user does not exist, oidentd tries to use the next one.